Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Introduction and statement of main results.

 We consider coalescence of geodesic rays, and other related properties of geodesics, in a family of models of first passage percolation (FPP) on $\ZZ^d$ with $d\geq 2$; geodesic rays are semi-infinite paths for which every finite subpath is a geodesic.
 A doubly infinite path with the same property is called a \emph{bigeodesic}.

-In the spirit of various past works on FPP (\cite{C13}, \cite{LN96}, \cite{LNP96}, \cite{NP95}), we take as assumptions a few basic properties believed to hold generally, but unproven for any specific FPP model.
-One such property states that fluctuations of passage times have an exponential bound on the scale of their standard deviation; a second says that the boundary of the limit shape has uniform curvature in a certain sense.
-We also assume for technical purposes that this standard deviation behaves mildly regularly as a function of distance and direction.
-See A2 below for details.
-Our purpose is to show how certain relatively strong conclusions about geodesic behavior, including aspects of coalescence, flow from essentially just the basic properties.
+The \emph{asymptotic direction} of a geodesic ray with sites (in order) $v_0,v_1,\dots$ is

+when this limit exists, where $S^{d-1}$ is the $(d-1)$-sphere and $|\cdot|$ denotes Euclidean length; a $\theta$--\emph{ray} is a geodesic ray with asymptotic direction $\theta$.

 We will use percolation ``site/bond'' terminology in the lattice $\ZZ^d$, rather than ``vertex/edge.''
+By the \emph{limit shape} we mean that of \cite{CD81}, which is the unit ball of the norm $g$ given in \eqref{gdef} below.

-For $d=2$ it is known for lattice FPP that under (arguably) mild hypotheses, \begin{itemize} \item[(i)] every geodesic ray has an asymptotic direction \cite{N95}; \item[(ii)] for a fixed direction $\theta$, with probability 1, there is exactly one geodesic ray with asymptotic direction $\theta$ starting from a given site (\cite{AH16},\cite{LN96}, \cite{N95}); \item[(iii)] for a fixed direction $\theta$, with probability 1, for all sites $x,y$, the geodesic rays with asymptotic direction $\theta$ from $x$ and $y$ eventually coalesce (\cite{DH14}, \cite{LN96}); \item[(iv)] for a fixed direction $\theta$, with probability 1 there is no bigeodesic for which either asymptotic direction is $\theta$ (\cite{AH16},\cite{DH17}; a weaker form is in \cite{LN96}). \end{itemize} Here by \emph{asymptotic direction} we mean the value
+For $d=2$ it is known for lattice FPP that under varying hypotheses, \begin{itemize} \item[(i)] every geodesic ray has an asymptotic direction \cite{N95}; \item[(ii)] for a fixed direction $\theta$, with probability 1, there exists a unique $\theta$--ray starting from each site (\cite{AH16},\cite{DH14},\cite{DH17},\cite{LN96}, \cite{N95}); \item[(iii)] for a fixed direction $\theta$, with probability 1, for all sites $x,y$, the $\theta$--rays from $x$ and $y$ eventually coalesce (\cite{DH17}, \cite{LN96}); \item[(iv)] for a fixed direction $\theta$, with probability 1 there is no bigeodesic for which either asymptotic direction is $\theta$ (\cite{AH16},\cite{DH17}; a weaker form is in \cite{LN96}.) \end{itemize} Note that (iv) does not rule out the existence of all bigeodesics, as it allows a random null set of $\theta$ values for which such bigeodesics exist.
+Given a halfspace $H$ we call a $\theta$--ray a \emph{halfspace $\theta$--ray from} $H$ if its first site, and no other, is contained in $H$.
+We may omit the ``from $H$'' if the appropriate halfspace is either apparent or not relevant.